geschnee/ai-talkmaster/readme.md

 The AI Talkmaster server provides three kinds of AI conversations, that can be used from OpenSimulator.
 The scripts in lsl-scripts directory are examples of how these scripts can be used.

 There are 3 different postMessage endpoints for generating text, these requests start the generation of text using large language models.
 This generation may take a few minutes, depending on the selected models and requests themselves.
-These long response times lead to timeouts (60 seconds in [LSL](https://wiki.secondlife.com/wiki/LlHTTPRequest)).
+These long response times lead to timeouts (30 seconds in OpenSimulator and 60 seconds in [LSL](https://wiki.secondlife.com/wiki/LlHTTPRequest#Caveats)).
 The getMessageResponse endpoints can be used to get the generated result when the generation reached a timeout.

 ## Server Endpoints